karunish/chitfund-app/README.md

 *   **React:** For building dynamic and interactive user interfaces.
 *   **TypeScript:** Enhances code quality and maintainability with static typing.
 *   **Tailwind CSS:** For utility-first styling, enabling rapid and consistent UI development.
-*   **shadcn/ui:** A collection of beautifully designed, accessible, and customizable UI components built with Radix UI and Tailwind CSS.
 *   **React Router:** For declarative routing within the single-page application.
 *   **React Query (TanStack Query):** For efficient data fetching, caching, and synchronization.